• Home

 Before I can transition into rest mode, I have to close out the day mentally and visually.
 I spend just five to ten minutes doing a quick “closing shift” for my physical and digital space:

 • Clearing my desk: Cluttered space equals a cluttered mind.
-Putting things away means I won’t wake up to visual stress tomorrow morning.
+Putting things away means I won’t wake up feeling flusterred or stressed that I’m super messy.

 • Closing laptop tabs: Physically closing out the day’s open tasks helps separate my working hours from my personal time.